saraxplorer/pipex/README.md

     #include <sys/wait.h>
     pid_t waitpid(pid_t pid, int *status, int options);
     ```
     The waitpid function allows a parent process to wait for a specific child process to change its state, which typically means the child has exited or been terminated.
+It ensures that the parent process doesn't exit before its child processes are done.
 It can also be used to handle child processes that have been stopped (but not necessarily terminated) due to receiving a signal.\
     Here’s a step-by-step of what waitpid does:\
 Parent Process Calls waitpid: The parent process calls waitpid and specifies which child process it wants to wait for based on the PID.\
 Waits for Child Process: The parent process is suspended (put into a waiting state) until the specified child process changes state.
 This change could be due to the child process terminating normally, terminating because of an unhandled signal, or being stopped.\
 Retrieves Status: When waitpid returns, it stores information about the child process's state change (e.g., exit status, termination reason) in the status parameter.\
-Continues Execution: After waitpid returns, the parent process can continue its execution, typically by analyzing the status to determine how the child process terminated or stopped.
+Continues Execution: After waitpid returns, the parent process can continue its execution, typically by analyzing the status to determine how the child process terminated or stopped.\
+WIFEXITED(status)\
+Purpose: This macro checks if the child process terminated normally (i.e., by calling exit or returning from the main function).\
+Usage: It takes the status variable (which is filled by waitpid) as an argument and returns a non-zero value (true) if the child process terminated normally.\
+Example: If the child process called exit(0);, then WIFEXITED(status) would be true.\
+WEXITSTATUS(status)\
+Purpose: This macro extracts the exit status of the child process.
+This is the value that the child process passed to exit or returned from main.\
+Usage: It also takes the status variable as an argument and returns the exit status of the child process.\
+Example: If the child process called exit(5);, then WEXITSTATUS(status) would return 5.\
 # Tests for pipex
 from subject:  ./pipex infile "ls -l" "wc -l" outfile\
 Should behave like: < infile ls -l | wc -l > outfile\